puppetlabs-toy-chest/puppet-quest-guide/quests/roles_and_profiles.md

     vim /etc/puppetlabs/code/environments/production/manifests/site.pp

-Create a node definition blocks for your application and database nodes.
+Create a node definition block for your application and database nodes.

 Remember, a node definition block can take a regular expression as its title.
 You want any node whose host name begins with `pasture-app` to be classified